shopware5/devdocs/source/developers-guide/event-guide/index.md

 ### Container events
-Technically container events are also global events - but they are specific to Shopware's integration of the Symfony dependency injection container. `Enlight_Bootstrap_InitResource_SERVICE` will be emitted, if the a service with the name `SERVICE` was requested.
+Technically container events are also global events - but they are specific to Shopware's integration of the Symfony dependency injection container. `Enlight_Bootstrap_InitResource_SERVICE` will be emitted, if the service with the name `SERVICE` was requested.
 In your event subscriber just return an instance of that class.
 `Enlight_Bootstrap_AfterInitResource_SERIVCE` is emitted, when `SERVICE` was just loaded by the DI container.
 You can use this event to decorate / replace that SERVICE with your own one.